sahkaman/opintojaksokuvaus-jamk/TTKW0310 Kyberharjoituksen suunnittelu ja valmistelu.md

 Opiskelija hallitsee keskeisimmät kyberharjoituksen suunnitteluun ja valmisteluun liittyvät osa-alueet: käsitteet, käytetyt toteutustavat ja yleiseen harjoitukseen liittyvät rakenteelliset asiat.
 Lisäksi opiskelija hallitsee harjoituksen suunnittelun periaatteet ja osaa suunnitella yrityksen henkilöstölle sopivan harjoitusmallin.

 The student masters the most essential content for design and implementation of a cyber exercise: concepts, utilized implementation methods and general information on the structure of an exercise.
-In addition, the student masters the exercise design principles and is able to design a suitable exercise model for the personnel.of the company.
+In addition, the student masters the exercise design principles and is able to design a suitable exercise model for the personnel of the company.

 ## Osaamiset / Competences